auraphp/aura.di/docs/attributes.md

 }
 ```

-Typically, you should not compile all namespace in your application or plugin.
+You should not compile all namespace in your application or plugin.
 That would be overkill, because there
 are classes like entities, models and DTOs that are never being instantiated by the container.

 Working with compiled blueprints require using the [`ClassScannerConfig`](config.md#scan-for-classes-and-annotations).